-It is recommended that the Commission approve and Adopt Resolution No. 18-005, which authorizes the Executive Director, or his designee, to execute a grant agreement to receive \$200,000 in grant funding awarded by the California OTS for the Alameda CTC to implement a Pedestrian and Bicyclist Rail Safety Education Program.
+As such, it is recommended that the Commission approve and Adopt Resolution No. 18-005, which authorizes the Executive Director, or his designee, to execute a grant agreement to receive \$200,000 in grant funding awarded by the California OTS for the Alameda CTC to implement a Pedestrian and Bicyclist Rail Safety Education Program.